SethRobertson/GitBestPractices/0main.md

     Still another way to rewrite public history.

+    However, if you are going to use git-filter-branch, make sure you end your command with ` --tag-name-filter cat -- --all` unless you are really really sure you know what you are doing.

 * use clone --shared or --reference

     This can lead to problems for non-normal git actions, or if the